leodeslf/leaf/prebuild/ux/dont_make_me_think.md

 >Scanning, satisficing, and muddling through

-Sometimes *people don't use the Web the way we exspect* as designers and developers.
+Sometimes *people don't use the Web the way we expect* as designers and developers.

 *People are usually in a hurry*.
 As said before, **they don't read** pages, **they scan** them.
 We need (or want) to get something done fast.
 We try to find the closest option that looks relevant to us, even if it's not the right one.